The Average Cost Of Taxi Insurance: What to Expect

 We understand that you’d rather be out on the road picking up fares than dealing with the paperwork.
 If you don’t have the time to contact insurance companies, or don’t know where to look, use an experienced broker like Park Insurance to do the ringing round for you.

 We have over 30 years of expertise helping taxi drivers to secure the best value insurance.
 Our understanding of your business and close links to some of the UK’s biggest insurance companies helps us to negotiate great prices that won’t leave you with any surprises if you do need to make a claim.
-We’re independent, so will select the best value deals from a panel of insurers, meaning you can be confident we’re finding you the best price.
+We’re independent, so will select the best value deals from a panel of insurers.
+That means you can be confident we’re finding you the best price.

 Get the right taxi insurance for less